rust-lang/rustc-dev-guide/src/about-this-guide.md

 ### Constant change

-Keep in mind that `rustc` is a real production-quality product, being worked upon continuously by a sizeable set of contributors.
+Keep in mind that `rustc` is a real production-quality product being worked upon continuously by a sizeable set of contributors.
 As such, it has its fair share of codebase churn and technical debt.
 In addition, many of the ideas discussed throughout this guide are idealized designs that are not